 And unfortunately…

-This doesn’t always happen when we have a ton of discretionary income to throw around.
+This doesn’t always happen when we have a lot of discretionary income.
 This is why we wanted to take a moment and list the top 15 ways an individual can save money when purchasing a life insurance policy.

 So, without further ado, let’s dive right in!